RocketChat/EmbeddedChat/packages/react/docs/authentication.md

     - Enable: Merge Users and Merge users from distinct services.
     - Disable: Show Button on Login Page.

-5. **Finalize EmbeddedChat RC App Configuration**:
+5. Finalize EmbeddedChat RC App Configuration:
    Go back to the settings of your EmbeddedChat RC app.
 Enter the lowercase name of your custom OAuth configuration.
 Save the settings to apply the OAuth integration.

-6. **Enable OAuth Login for Users**:
+6. Enable OAuth Login for Users:
    By default, only administrators can use OAuth login.
-To enable OAuth login for all users, navigate to Workspace > Permissions, search for manage OAuth apps permission, and grant it to the desired user roles.
+To enable OAuth login for all users, navigate to Wokspace > Permissions, search for manage OAuth apps permission, and grant it to the desired user roles.

 Following these steps will successfully enable OAuth login in the EmbeddedChat RC app, integrating it with your Rocket.Chat workspace for streamlined user authentication.